Skip to main content

 “ Hansa ji, dinner is ready.”
 The cook came calling.

 “ Yes, even we don’t know what all is here.”
-He was dusting off some dirt.
+He was dusting off some layers from the trunks.
 They sat down on the floor with the books.

 Her hand stopped at a line.
-Jaivanta Bai Songara, the Maharani of Udai Singh and mother to Pratap Singh was born in Jalore.
-She shut the book sweating.
-Then she stared at the stranger in front engrossed in his book.
+Jaivanta Bai Songara, the Maharani of Udai Singh and mother to Pratap Singh, was born in Jalore.
+She shut the book, sweating.
+Then she stared at the stranger in front of her, engrossed in his book.

 “ I need to make a call.”
-She excused herself and called Mahek, telling her everything about the car breakdown as she added “ I think I will stay back a little, You people go on and do convince Mom for me please.”
+She excused herself and called Mahek, telling her everything about the car breakdown as she added, “ I think I will stay back a little.
+You people go on and convince Mom for me, please.”

-She came back with a question. “ Have you ever been to Jallore Mr Singh?”
+She came back into the room with a question. “ Have you ever been to Jalore, Mr Singh?”

 “ Yes at Bijolia Kalan.
 Stories say the Maharana and Maharani got married there.”